 Similarly, visitors from outside our community can also explore our museum and exhibets to learn more about the history and culture of the area.

-This project is, in many ways, a dramatic departure from the works of the Foundation (as described elsewhere in this website, the works of the Foundation can described as implementing the Corporal Works of Mercy to the Poor).
-The Southwest Indian Foundation recognizes the ultimate solution to systematic poverty is economic development as well as instilling pride in the local communities.
+This project is, in many ways, a dramatic departure from the works of the Foundation; However, SWIF recognizes that the ultimate solution to systematic poverty is economic development as well as instilling pride in the local communities.

 You can visit the Gallup Cultural Center in downtown Gallup, New Mexico at 201 E. Highway 66.